icarohs7/unox-android/README.md

 Android library with a collection of modules and many features

 ## Disclaimer
-Beware when updating, breaking changes between updates happen very frequently
+* Beware when updating, breaking changes between updates happen very frequently
+* Beware to the module dependencypull, it's used solely to pull a lot of dependencies

 ## Adding to the project